ryanhenryhull/iNat_Parquet_Fix_Dates/README.md

 This code creates new date columns with standardized format.
 Certain observation entries have no date to start with, and others may be incomplete - these were not handled.

 Certain ambiguous dates exist - month and date placement cannot be known for sure when neither exceeds 12.
 However, among clear cases where the date's placement can be known as the date \> 12, a strong trend can be observed: the month appears first more than 99.9% of the time.
 The code includes a calculation of the approximate error rate in the month-first assumption for ambiguous dates.
+The output as written doesn't show the approximate error rate, only whether the standardized date is ambiguous or not.
+But the error rate should generally be very low regardless.

 ## Usage